ThaddeusJiang/simplest-nuxt-curd/README.md

 # install dependencies
 $ yarn install

-# start the mock api
+# start the mock api, skip it if you have real API.
 $ yarn mock:api

 # serve with hot reload at localhost:3000